Make a plan to pay for a health professions graduate degree

 After you’ve considered your sources for “free” money and financial aid, you can consider applying for a private student loan.
 Private student loans can help pay for any gaps in your school tuition, fees, or living expenses.

 Private student loans are available through a bank or credit union.
 The interest rate you receive for your loans depends on your credit—the better your credit, the lower your interest rate usually is.
 Private student loans, like the Sallie Mae® Graduate School Loan for Health Professions, are available with a fixed interest or variable interest rate.
 It also gives you the option to make in-school payments or defer until after you graduate.
-Making in-school interest payments can help you save an average of more than 10% of your total loan cost compared to the deferred repayment option.
+Borrowers may save 17% on their total loan cost by choosing the interest repayment option instead of the deferred repayment option.
 As with federal student loans, you’ll have to pay back the money you borrowed, plus interest.

 How to borrow responsibly